 Easy Garden Chimes for Kids

 Creating wind chimes for gardens doesn’t have to be a complex project.
 It can be as simple as you like it to be.
-You can find most of the materials in your home or at a local craft store or thrift shop.
+You can find most of the materials in your home, at a local craft store, or thrift shop.
 When it comes to making easy garden chimes for kids, fun is more important than elegant.